k8spacket - packets traffic visualization for kubernetes

 It uses

-To use k8spacket v2.x.x, the minimum required kernel version is 5.8
+To use k8spacket v2.x.x, the minimum required kernel version is 5.4 with enabled BTF.

 New features:

-• Two principal k8spacket dashboards (k8spacket - node graph and k8spacket - TLS connections & certificates) are sensitive to Grafana time range control now.
+k8spacketdashboards (k8spacket - node graphandk8spacket - TLS connections & certificates) are sensitive to Grafana time range control now.
 You can show cluster TCP traffic or TLS connections, f.e., for the last 5 minutes

 What’s new in version 1.1.0

-• dashboard about TLS connections has changed to show server certificate chain details (depends on marcusolsson-json-datasource and marcusolsson-dynamictext-panel Grafana plugins)
+tls-parserplugin can get information about the server certificate chain (TLS versions less than 1.3)- dashboard about TLS connections has changed to show server certificate chain details (depends on

 What’s new in version 1.0.0